Sailing Instructions for Club Series Racing and Trophy Events

 5 SCHEDULE OF RACES

-5.2 Where races are advertised as 'back to back' the warning signal for the second race will be sounded 5 minutes after the last boat has finished.
+5.2 Where races are advertised as 'back to back' the warning signal for the second race will be sounded no less than 5 minutes after the last boat has finished.

-5.3 Changes to the schedule of races will be posted on the website and Club Notice Board at least 3 days prior to the race(s) affected.
+5.3 Changes to the Racing Calendar will be posted on the website and Club Notice Board at least 3 days prior to the race(s) affected.

 6 CLASS FLAGS